Since March 10th, 2004, Shadow Earth Time

 These notes are meant for playing in the setting of Roger Zelaznys Chronicles of Amber novels using the Unisystem.
-They are inspired by the novels themselves, Phage Press Amber Diceless Role-Playing, written by Erick Wujcik, and, last but not least, the unofficial Non-Diceless Roleplaying in Limitless Shadows -- an excellent resource for GURPS written by Joshua Kubli (being a lazy guy, I even copied some of the descriptive text).
-Recently, Ive found an also unofficial GURPS Amber.
-Although a bit too crunchy for my tastes, I did base some things on it (and also copied some text).
+They are inspired by the novels themselves; Phage Press Amber Diceless Role-Playing, written by Erick Wujcik; the unofficial Non-Diceless Roleplaying in Limitless Shadows, an excellent resource for GURPS written by Joshua Kubli; theunofficial GURPS Amber; and several other RPG products, mainly Unisyste,.

 March 10th, 2004